 7. Complete required community service.

 Many organizations and clubs for young people require annual community service hours.
 Turn this requirement into an amazing experience.
 Choose to go abroad to complete the hours, as opposed to selling raffle tickets outside the grocery store or cleaning up a local park.
-Spend time caring for an orphan, teach a child how to play basketball, bring medical supplies to a remote village, construct a school, and you will change your outlook on community service completely.
+Spend time caring for a young child in need, teach someone how to play basketball, bring medical supplies to a remote village as a medical volunteer abroad in high school, construct a playground... you will change your outlook on community service completely.

 8. Adaptability fosters success.